ArturWyszomirski/Plugin.Maui.Chat/README.md

 ##### Send message button

-By default button is disabled when user text entry is empty or consist only whitespace characters and no other content is present in the message.

 > [!NOTE]
-> This behavior can be changed by setting the `IsSendMessageEnabled` property.
+> Send messagge button is disabled if message content is empty or chat is recording, transcribing or hands-free mode is on.
+This behavior can be overwritten by settind `IsSendMessageEnabled` property.

 ```xaml
 SendMessageCommand="{Binding SendMessageCommand}"